-Finally we ask: Do workers' perceived race or gender correlate with their rank in search results on TaskRabbit or Fiverr?
+Finally we ask: Do workers' race or gender correlate with their rank in search results on TaskRabbit or Fiverr?
 The motivation for this question is that customers rely on the website's search engine to locate suitable workers, the same way people rely on Google to surface relevant links.
 If the ranking algorithms used by TaskRabbit and Fiverr are influenced by demographic variables, this might cause specific classes of workers to be consistently ranked lower, potentially harming their job prospects.
-It is important to note that even if demographic variables are not explicitly taken into account by a ranking algorithm, the ranking may still be implicitly influenced if it incorporates variables like reviews and ratings, which we have shown are correlated with perceived demographics.
+It is important to note that even if demographic variables are not explicitly taken into account by a ranking algorithm, the ranking may still be implicitly influenced if it incorporates variables like reviews and ratings, which we have shown are correlated with demographics.

 To answer this question, we ran extensive searches on TaskRabbit and Fiverr and recorded workers' ranks in the results (refer to the "Crawling" section for more details).
-This enables us to analyze correlations between workers'
+This enables us to analyze correlations between workers' rank in search results and other variables.
+For the purposes of our discussion, "high" ranks are the desirable positions at the top of search results, while "low" ranks are undesirable positions towards the bottom.

-$\begin{array}{c} {\rm Search\ Rank} \\ {\rm (w/o\ Interactions)} \end{array}$ $\begin{array}{c} {\rm Search\ Rank} \\ {\rm (w/\ Interactions)} \end{array}$
+Search Rank Search Rank

+(w/o Interactions) (w/ Interactions)

 Avg.
 Rating 0.003 0.003

-Completed Tasks 0.003^{} 0.003^{}
+Completed Tasks 0.003 0.003

-Member Since 0.457^{} 0.51^{}
+Member Since $0.457^{}$ $0.51^{}$

-Recent Activity 0.105 0.089^{}
+Recent Activity 0.105 $0.089^{}$

 Reviews -0.000 -0.004

-Female -0.066 -0.468^{}
+Female -0.066 $-0.468^{}$

 Asian 0.283 0.194

-Black -0.076 -0.428^{}
+Black -0.076 $-0.428^{}$

-Asian Female 0.364^{}
+Asian Female $0.364^{}$

 Black Female 1.3

 Observations 12,663 9,132

-Log Likelihood -45,947 $-33,\!128$
+Log Likelihood -45,947 -33,128

 Table 5: Ordinal regression using search result rank as the dependent variable for TaskRabbit.
-The model without interactions reveals that workers perceived to be Asian rank higher than those perceived to be White, while wokers perceived to be Black rank lower than those perceived to be White.
-The interaction model reveals that being perceived as female has a negative relation with rank for White workers but positive for Black workers.
-Note: $^p < 0.05$; $^{}p < 0.01$; $^{}p < 0.001$.
+The model without interactions reveals that Asian workers rank higher than White workers, while Black workers rank lower than White workers.
+The interaction model reveals that being a woman has a negative relation with rank for White workers but positive for Black workers.
+Note: \p < 0.05; \p < 0.01; \\\p < 0.001.